1994 Pacific hurricane season: Season summary

 The season began with the formation of Tropical Depression One-E on June 18 and ended with the dissipation of Tropical Depression Nona on October 26.
 No named systems formed in May, three in June, four in July, five in August, six in September, two in October, and none in November.
 The total length of the season, from the formation of the first depression to the dissipation of the last, was 130 days.

-Accumulated cyclone energy (ACE) is a measure of how active a hurricane season is.
-It is calculated by squaring the windspeed of a cyclone with at least tropical storm-force winds every six hours, summing the results, and dividing that total by 104.
-As a tropical cyclone does not have gale-force winds until it becomes a tropical storm, tropical depressions are not included in these tables.
-For all storms, ACE is given to three significant figures.
-The ACE in the east Pacific proper (140°W to North America) is given; the ACE in the central Pacific (the International Date Line to 140°W) is given in brackets.
-The table includes the ACE for Li and John only during those storm's time east of the dateline.
-Their ACE west of the dateline is part of the totals of the 1994 typhoon season.
-The National Hurricane Center uses ACE to rank hurricane seasons as above-normal, near-normal, and below-normal.
-It defines below-normal as having an ACE less than 95*104 kt2 kt2; It defines above normal as having an ACE above 150*104 kt2 along with the numbers of any two of the following above average: tropical storms (15), hurricanes (9), or major hurricanes (4); It defines near-normal as having an ACE between 100*104 kt2 and 150*104 kt2, or an ACE above 150*104 kt2 with fewer than two of the numbers of the following above average: tropical storms (15), hurricanes (9), or major hurricanes (4).
-Excluding the central Pacific, there were a total of seventeen tropical storms, nine hurricanes, and five major hurricanes.
-Altogether, the total ACE of this season was 185*104 kt2.
-This qualifies this season as above-normal.
+Moreover, the total accumulated cyclone energy (ACE) of this season was 185*104 kt2, qualifying this season as above-normal.

 Systems

 Tropical Storm Aletta

 Tropical Depression One-E formed from an area of disturbed weather on June 18.
 It strengthened to Tropical Storm Aletta the next day.
 It continued intensifying and reached its peak intensity on June 20.
 Vertical wind shear began to weaken the storm thereafter.
 The weakening trend continued, weakening Aletta to a depression on June 21.
 The system dissipated June 23.
 Aletta's remnant low, however, could be tracked on satellite images for days following the storm.
 The low finally dissipated north of Hawaii.
 Aletta never affected land, and no damage or casualties were reported.